Jamshidbek2000/philosophers_42/README.md

 ## What have I learned from the project?
 Working with multiple threads was something interesting and new for me.
 I learned to work with multiple threads that share memory and run concurrently.
 It taught me the importance of using mutexes to protect shared variables against data races.

+## Instructions
+1. cd to philo or philo_bonus
+2. make
+3. For philo: ./philo 4 410 200 200 5
+	* 4 - number of philos
+	* 410 - time to die
+	* 200 - time to eat
+	* 200 - time to sleep
+	* 5 - number of meals until finishing.
+Program can run without this argument (./philo 4 410 200 200)
+4. For philo_bonus: ./philo_bonus 4 410 200 200 5 (4 - number of philos, 410 - time to die, 200 - time to eat, 200 - time to sleep, 5 - number of meals until finishing)
+	* 4 - number of philos
+	* 410 - time to die
+	* 200 - time to eat
+	* 200 - time to sleep
+	* 5 - number of meals until finishing.
+Program can run without this argument (./philo_bonus 4 410 200 200)

 ## Used Functions

 ### Mandatory Part: